April 4th, 2021

 Financial planning services can include tax planning, estate planning, retirement planning, or life-based event planning such as saving for college, getting married, purchasing a home, paying down debt, or planning an inheritance.

 Campbell Wealth Management is headquartered in Alexandria, VA.
-Campbell Wealth Management offers financial advisor services in 6 states: District of Columbia, Florida, Maryland, New Hampshire, New York, Texas, Virginia.
+Campbell Wealth Management offers financial advisor services in 9 states: California, District of Columbia, Florida, Maryland, New Hampshire, New York, North Carolina, Pennsylvania, Texas, Virginia.

 The SEC, nor FINRA, tracks portfolio performance metrics for the financial planning industry.
 As a result, unlike hedge funds, there is no historical performance for any financial advisory firm.
 Financial plans and investment portfolios are always unique to the client's personal financial situation.